 - Each registered team will receive a designated and unique team ID number once registered.

 - Registered teams should upload their videos to YouTube as unlisted and submit their unlisted video link by email by October 8, 2021, at 5:00 p.m.
 EDT.
 In YouTube, please title your submission video with the following convention: "College Fed Challenge 2021 Team #" [ID number given during registration step 2 above].

 - Send the link to the YouTube video entry to email@example.com.
 Include in your subject line "College Fed Challenge 2021 Video Entry [Team ID Number]"

 - Participate in Q&As (first round of Q&A will determine regional and national winners)

 - If selected, your team will receive an email from firstname.lastname@example.org to schedule a Q&A.

-- Eighteen teams (three from each region) will be selected for the virtual Q&A. Six (representative of each region) of these 18 teams will advance to Nationals.
+- Eighteen teams (three from each region) will be selected for the virtual Q&A to take place between November 8 and November 12, 2021.
+Six (representative of each region) of these 18 teams will advance to Nationals.